Serbian art: Modern visual arts

+and others are at the Gaumont Film Company archives.
+Despite his productive career, Stoyanovitch's contribution to art has been much overlooked.

 Socrealism was the dominant school after World War II with the rise to power of the Communist Party of Yugoslavia under Josip Broz Tito.
 However, that period did not last long – during the 1960s, Serbian artists started to break free from the constraints of the Communists led by figures such as Petar Lubarda and Milo Milunović.
 The Mediala group featuring Vladimir Veličković was formed in the 1970s to promote Surrealist figurative painting.
 Serbian art was split between those basing their works on the traditions of Serbian work such as frescoes and iconography and those exploring international styles.

-Naive art became prominent in the second half of the 20th century, with many notable artists coming from Vojvodina province.
+Naïve art became prominent in the second half of the 20th century, with many notable artists coming from Vojvodina province.
+Serbian naïve art painters include Dušan Jevtović and Milosav Jovanović.

-The first part of 21st century, with young artists like Jovanka Sanijenovic or Simonida Rajčević, marks a predominance of a figurative art linked to realism – a realism «where everything is real and nothing is real – considering contemporary time as needing a return to what is real and concrete, and at the same time social and existential.
+The first part of 21st century, with young artists like Jovanka Sanijenovic or Simonida Rajčević, marks a predominance of a figurative art linked to realism – a realism "where everything is real and nothing is real – considering contemporary time as needing a return to what is real and concrete, and at the same time social and existential".
 The Human Rights Logo was created by Serbian graphic designer Predrag Stakić.

 Contemporary art

-At the beginning of the eighties in Belgrade was established movement "New Image" painting with Milovan Destil Marković and Vlasta Volcano Mikić (Žestoki), later followed by (Alter imago group) Nada Alavanja, Tahir Lušić, Vladimir Nikolić and later Mileta Prodanović.
+At the beginning of the 1980s in Belgrade was established movement "New Image" painting with Milovan Destil Marković and Vlasta Volcano Mikić (Žestoki), later followed by (Alter imago group) Nada Alavanja, Tahir Lušić, Vladimir Nikolić and later Mileta Prodanović.

 Performance art

 Maga Magazinović, philosopher and choreographer, was one of the most important figures of contemporary physical practice in Serbia before the Second World War.
 The emancipation of the body in her work was realized through the application of gymnastics, dance and physical education.
-During the '60s and '70s history of the contemporary dance developed in the framework of performance art, body art and happenings.
+During the 1960s and 1970s history of the contemporary dance developed in the framework of performance art, body art and happenings.
 On the status of the body can meditate in the works of Marina Abramović and Katalin Ladik.
 The performance art of the eighties was marked by a specific attitude toward ideology.
 This attitude is manifested in the work within the context of using utopian socialist iconography.
 During the '90s performance art was focused on the fight against the regime.

 Marina Abramović is the most prominent Serbian performance artist.
 Active for over three decades, she has been described as the "grandmother of performance art."
 She pioneered a new notion of identity by bringing in the participation of her observers.
 Her art focuses on the theme of “confronting pain, blood, and physical limits of the body,” while relying on the extent of these discomforts based on the actions of her audience members.

 Another performance artists include Gabrijel Savić Ra, Nela Antonović, Lidija Antonović, Predrag Radovančević.